-The Summer Bridge program is an exciting and valuable five-day college orientation program designed to give incoming freshmen an edge in succeeding at CAC.
+The TRIO Summer Bridge Program is an exciting and valuable five-day college orientation program designed to give incoming freshmen an edge in succeeding at CAC.
 This is a free program for eligible recent high school graduates or GED recipients that takes place on the Signal Peak Campus.
-For the duration of the program, students live in the residence halls, go through several workshops, participate in discussion groups, join in social activities, and explore college life.
+For the duration of the program, students live in the residence halls, complete interactive workshops, topical discussions, meet, connect, and make lifelong friendships, enjoy social activities, and explore college life.

-This program is a full week where participants will meet other first-year students and interact with faculty and staff at Central Arizona College.
-For more information, please visit the TRIO Summer

-Bridge website at centralaz.edu/summerbridge or call 520-494-5007.
+This program is a full week of engaging and interactive events with your peers, faculty and staff at Central Arizona College.
+For more information, please visit the TRIO Summer Bridge website at https://centralaz.edu/future-students/high-school-programs/summer-bridge/ or call 520-494-5007.